dmarcoux-archives/haskell-programming-from-first-principles/README.md

     3. `:l test.hs` to load the specified module(s)
     4. `:i something` to display information about a given name (class, constructor, function)
+    5. `:t something` to display the type of something
+    6. `:m` to unload all modules (useful to start from fresh)